hhirtz/ellidri/README.md

 ellidri doesn't support any server-to-server (S2S) protocol.
 As such, it is impossible to make several instances of ellidri manage the same IRC network.

-ellidri only supports the UTF-8 encoding for messages, though for now it only supports the `ascii` casemapping.
+ellidri will just support the UTF-8 encoding for messages, and for now it only supports the `ascii` casemapping.

 [r1]: https://tools.ietf.org/html/rfc1459